Inertia-Lighting/lua-additions/README.md

 Any PRs that improve the test coverage of the library will be appreciated.

 ## Development
-To assist with developing this library, you can use [Rojo](https://rojo.space/).
+To assist with developing this library, you can use [Rojo](https://rojo.space/) to easily work in your code editor of choice and have it automatically sync to Roblox Studio.
 ```
 rojo serve
 ```